 Indicating paginated content to Google

-If you break a single article into multiple pages, you can help Google understand the ordering of the articles, and the fact that they are all parts of one longer article.
+If you break a single piece of content into multiple pages, you can help Google understand the ordering of those pages, and the fact that they are all parts of one longer article.

 Sites paginate content for various reasons.
 For example:

 - News and/or publishing sites often divide a long article into several shorter pages.